woocart/localizations/UK/products-bookstore.md

 Seventy thousand years ago, there were at least six different human species on earth.
 They were insignificant animals, whose ecological impact was less than that of fireflies or jellyfish.
 Today, there is only one human species left: Us.
 Homo sapiens.
 But we rule this planet.
 Sapiens, the book, takes us on a breath-taking ride through our entire human history to uncover why we are the way we are.
-Sapiens focuses on key processes that shaped humankind and the world around it, such as the advent of agriculture, the creation of money, the spread of religion and the rise of the nation state.
-Unlike other books of its kind, Sapiens bridges the gaps between history, biology, philosophy and economics in a way never done before.
+Sapiens focuses on key processes that shaped humankind and the world around it, such as the advent of agriculture, the creation of money, the spread of religion and the rise of the nation-state.
+Unlike other books of its kind, Sapiens bridges the gaps between history, biology, philosophy, and economics in a way never done before.
 Furthermore, taking both the macro and the micro view, Sapiens conveys not only what happened and why, but also how it felt for individuals.

 - A walk through the human history from its evolutionary roots to the age of capitalism and genetic engineering
-- A multi-disciplinary approach of our evolution and its effects
+- A multi-disciplinary approach to our evolution and its effects